mikias/modules/README.md

 use bash bootstrap.sh to install all necessary dependencies for the linux box <br />
 use ruby installer.rb to start and configure apache and php. <br />
 ## API Reference
-simple json api, config_data.json for the required metadata
+config_data.json used for the required metadata

 ## Tests
 ruby installer.rb <br />